High-Protein Banana Bread

 This isn’t one of those dry or chalky “protein” baked goods—it’s real banana bread with all the cozy, sweet, banana-y goodness, plus just enough cinnamon for warmth.
 You can mix in chocolate chips, nuts, or seeds if you want, but honestly, it’s so good as-is that you might not even need them.

-👩🍳 You might also like: pumpkin banana muffins, healthy banana choc chip muffins, quinoa flour banana bread (vegan), paleo banana bread, or my paleo banana blueberry muffins.
+👩🍳 You might also like: pumpkin banana muffins, healthy banana choc chip muffins, quinoa flour banana bread (vegan), paleo banana bread, baked oats with chia seeds and berries, or my paleo banana blueberry muffins.
+Check out this banana recipe from these sourdough discard recipes.

 Cottage cheese banana bread recipe.